 Oh, yeah...
 I should also talk about stuff other than work.
 Hmmmm...
-I'm a coffee addict, I love bouldering, avatar: the last airbender, the legend of korra, and japanese funk.
-Big fan of Tatsuro Yamashita right now.
+I love bouldering, sim racing, formula 1, and listening to old japanese funk.
+Big fan of Tatsuro Yamashita.

 I'm always happy to meet new people, and would love to know your story, too.
 You can reach me at email@example.com if you like to talk over coffee!